 While internal links help visitors understand your web page better, increase page views and reduce bounce rate, external links help you drive more traffic to your website and improve its authority.

 It is no secret that good search engine rankings are the best way to get found online, gain customers and expand your subscriber list.
-Of course, off page optimization also has its merits.
+Of course, off-page optimisation also has its merits.
 But if you want to direct a significant amount of traffic to your website, dominating the search engine rankings is key.
 After all, 85% of Internet users make purchases online, and most buyers find the products and services they want through the search engines.
-It should be remembered that on page SEO is the foundation of the success of any online marketing campaign.
+It should be remembered that on-page SEO is the foundation of the success of any online marketing campaign.
 External promotions may actually lead people to a website, but it is still what happens within the website that matters in the end.